ViniciusTaborda/test_voxy/README.md

 ## Running Tests

-You can run the tests for both the backend and frontend using the provided Makefile.
+You can run the tests for the backend using the provided Makefile.
 From the root directory of the project, run the following command:

 bashCopy code

-`make test`
+`make tests`

 This will execute the test scripts defined for both the backend and frontend.
 Make sure that the necessary testing frameworks and dependencies are installed for both parts of the project.